State Industrial Hygienist

 Ideal candidates will have:

-- A Bachelor's degree in Industrial Hygiene or related field from an accredited college or university OR six years of work related industrial hygiene experience providing a broad industrial hygiene knowledge base including chemistry, physics, biology, toxicology and physiology.
+- A Bachelor's degree in Industrial Hygiene from an accredited college or university OR six years of work related industrial hygiene experience providing a broad industrial hygiene knowledge base including chemistry, physics, biology, toxicology and physiology.
 Appropriate training courses and seminars specific to the field of Industrial Hygiene.
 Certification in Industrial Hygienist or Technician, Safety Professional or Occupational Health Technologist.
 Bi-lingual in Spanish.